Elmore, McMurtry, Engelkes, Scott and Bunce each advance to placing rounds

-Ryan Ludwig enters his third season as the head coach of the Huskie wrestling program in 2013-14.
+Ryan Ludwig enters his fifth season as the head coach of the Huskie wrestling program in 2015-16.

 In 2012-13, Ludwig helped guide the Huskies to a 10-8 dual record, marking the first time since 2005-06 that the team notched double-digit dual wins in a single season.
 NIU also notched their 500th dual win in program history during the year, along with knocking off a Big Ten opponent (Indiana) for the first time sinceDec.
 3, 2009.
-The Huskies sent Matt Mougin to the NCAA Championships, marking the 42nd consecutive season in which at least one NIU wrestler has competed in the national tournament.
+The Huskies sent Matt Mougin to the NCAA Championships.
 Wrestling in his home state, Mougin came out as one of the tournament's big surprises by advancing to the final 12.

 In his first season at the helm, Ludwig's Huskies recorded eight dual wins in 2011-12 - the most for the program since the 2007-08 campaign.
 The team also extended their streak of NCAA tournament appearances to 41 years when senior Brad Dieckhaus and redshirt sophomore Kevin Fanta both earned bids to St. Louis.
 Off the mat, the team won the men's Victors Cup competition for the second consecutive season for academic excellence, community service, and competitive achievement.

 Ludwig came to NIU in 2005, spending his first six seasons on Dave Grant's staff, serving as associate head coach for the last two years.
 He has played a key role in training 15 NCAA qualifiers, seven Mid-American Conference champions, most recently 2011 MAC Champion Brad Dieckhaus at 184 pounds, and one Midlands Tournament champion.